If You're Reading This It's Too Late

-If You're Reading This It's Too Late is a commercial mixtape by Canadian rapper Drake.
-It was released on February 13, 2015, without prior announcement, by OVO Sound, Young Money Entertainment, Cash Money Records and Republic Records.
+If You're Reading This It's Too Late is the fourth mixtape by Canadian rapper Drake.
+It was surprise released on February 13, 2015 through OVO Sound, Young Money, Cash Money and Republic Records.
 The mixtape was produced by Drake's longtime collaborators 40 and Boi-1da, as well as labelmate PartyNextDoor, among others.
-Featured guest appearances include PartyNextDoor, Travis Scott, and Lil Wayne.
+Features include PartyNextDoor, Travis Scott, and Lil Wayne.

-If You're Reading This It's Too Late received generally positive reviews and debuted at number one on the US Billboard 200, moving 535,000 album-equivalent units its first week, making this Drake's fourth time at the top of the chart.
+If You're Reading This It's Too Late received positive reviews and debuted atop the US Billboard 200, moving 535,000 album-equivalent units its first week.
+This achievement marked Drake's fourth time at the top of the chart.
 The mixtape also broke Spotify's first-week streaming record with over 17.3 million streams in the first three days.
 It was previously held by Drake himself, with his album Nothing Was the Same (2013), with 15.146 million streams in the first week.
 The album was nominated for Best Rap Album at the 2016 Grammy Awards.
 In 2020, the album was ranked 367th on Rolling Stone's updated list of the 500 Greatest Albums of All Time.

 Background

-In July 2014, Drake announced the title of his fourth studio album to be Views from the 6, upon which recording had reportedly not begun.
+In July 2014, Drake announced the title of his fourth studio album to be Views from the 6, upon which recording had reportedly not begun in session.
 In November 2014, in an interview, Toronto Raptors basketball player DeMar DeRozan mentioned that Drake was intending to release a mixtape in January 2015.
 On February 12, 2015, Drake released a short film titled Jungle, which featured snippets of new songs such as "Know Yourself" and "Jungle".

 In an interview with HipHopDX, DatPiff founder Kyle Reilly revealed that Drake was initially in talks to release If You're Reading This It's Too Late as a free download on DatPiff hosted by DJ Drama, before Cash Money Records intervened.
 Due to its release via digital download outlets such as iTunes and Amazon Music as well as physically in vinyl and CD formats, contractually it is considered his fourth studio album for Cash Money Records.
 The album's cover art was done by Canadian artist Jim Joe.